|

 IBIS - Innovative Biomedical Instruments and Systems lab

-performs research on nano-instruments and bio-sensors applied to
+performs research on software and hardware applied to

 advanced diagnostics, imaging and treatment.
 Our research lies on the border